 The white lady myth in Filipino folklore is a ghost or soul of a woman that has unfinished business.
 These ghosts are usually clad in all white, pale faces and long black hair.
 Sound familiar?
 It may be similar to a yuki-onna in terms of appearance.
 In some regions, although similar in appearance, the white lady is said to be a vengeful spirit looking for revenge or a companion, much like the kushisake onna.

 The most famous white lady in Filipino folklore is the white lady of Balete Drive.
 She is said to have caused many accidents on that street.
-Some accounts state that a lady in white would flag down taxis and other vehicles in the dead of night, and if you let her ride, she would either kill you or just disappear from the back seat.
-We see this white lady in Trese, but we don’t see her in action; rather, we see her as just a victim to a bigger scheme that is taking place in the series.
+Some accounts state that a lady in white would flag down taxis and other vehicles in the no longer living of night, and if you let her ride, she would either take the life of you or just disappear from the back seat.
+We see this white lady in Trese, but we don’t see her in action; rather, we see her as just a sufferer to a bigger scheme that is taking place in the series.

 Santelmo is the remnants of a soul with unfinished business in the realm of the living.
 It takes the form of a ball of fire or a ball of light.
 They sometimes are seeking revenge, help, or retribution.
 They are known to chase people or lead people to where they need to be.
 In Trese, we see santelmo as something that helps Trese in dire situations.
 All Trese has to do is call him from her very sturdy GSM cellphone.
 The phone number is used actually has a meaning: it’s the date of the great Binondo Fire in Manila.